btaguinod/text-based-clusterer/README.md

 # text-based-clusterer
-a package that clusters python objects based on a text attribute.
+A package that clusters python objects based on a text attribute.